McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 5. ------. ["On Cognitive Illusions and Rationality."]
 In Probability and Rationality: Studies on L. Jonathan Cohen's Philospohy of Science, edited by Ellery Eells and Tomasz Maruszewski, 225-49.
 Poznań Studies in the Philosophy of the Sciences and the Humanities, Vol. 21.
 Amsterdam: Rodopi, 1991.

-6. ------. ["The Bounded Rationality of Probabilistics Mental Models."]
+6. ------. ["The Bounded Rationality of Probabilistic Mental Models."]
 In Rationality: Psychological and Philosophical Prespectives, edited by Ken Manktelow and David Over, 284-313.
 London: Routledge, 1993.

 7. ------. ["Why the Distinction between Single-Event Probabilities and Frequencies Is Important for Psychology (and Vice Versa)."]
 In Subjective Probability, ed.
 George Wright and Peter Ayton, 129-61.
 Chichester, UK: Wiley, 1994.